10th Mountain Division Band member recognized for actions during garage fire

 |0

-This work, 10th Mountain Division Band member recognized for actions during garage fire, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 10th Mountain Division Band member recognized for actions during garage fire, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT